Tyler-s-QSys-Resources/go-nuget-server/README.md

 The server will run on port 80 by default.
 Other ports are untested.

-NuGet does not support unsecure connections by default, therefore you must add a new source to the NuGet config file on your machine with the flag `allowInsecureConnectons="true"`.
+NuGet does not support unsecure connections by default, therefore you must add a new source to the NuGet config file on your machine with the flag `allowInsecureConnections="true"`.
 ```
 <add key="LocalTestSource" value="http://127.0.0.1/aligned-vision-group-plugins/" allowInsecureConnections="true" />
 ```